 One thing selling land has in common with selling a residence is that you’re going to need a stack of paperwork before the deal is done.
 You can’t just shake hands with a buyer, take the cash and be done with it.
 Here’s a list of the documents needed for selling land, when you need them and why they matter.

 - Purchase agreement: A purchase agreement is a document stating the buyer is going to buy the land for a given amount, and that you’re going to sell that land for that amount.
-A purchase agreement also lists any conditions that would allow either of you to back out of the sale, and includes any details of the purchase that have been met, such as the buyer making a down payment.
+A purchase agreement also lists any conditions that would allow either of you to abandon the sale and includes any details of the purchase that have been met, such as the buyer making a down payment.

 - Disclosure forms: Whether you need a disclosure form depends on the state you’re selling in and what you’re disclosing.
 For example, in Kansas and Missouri, you need to disclose any known environmental hazards on the property, as well as any defects on the land.